festim-dev/FESTIM/docs/source/devguide/index.rst

 Test suite
 ----------

-FESTIM uses continuous integration (CI) to ensure code quality and eliminate as much bugs as possible.
+FESTIM uses continuous integration (CI) to ensure code quality and eliminate as many bugs as possible.

 In a nutshell, every time a change is pushed to the repository (or to a PR), a suite of tests is automatically triggered.
 This is to make sure the changes don't break existing functionalities.